• Home

 What are Primitive Reflexes?

-Check out this short video about Primitive Reflexes & Primitive Reflex Integration to learn more
+Check out this short video about Primitive Reflex Integration to learn more

 Does this sound familiar?